First Knight Fountain Grass

 A durable ornamental grass grown for its burgundy-green foliage that intensifies to deep purple-black in summer; center leaves of the clump thrust vertical, outer leaves arch gracefully; will not flower in frost areas; ideal for massing or containers

-First Knight Fountain Grass' attractive grassy leaves emerge grayish green in spring, turning burgundy in color with pointy deep purple spines and tinges of black.
+First Knight Fountain Grass is primarily valued in the landscape or garden for its cascading habit of growth.
+It attractive grassy leaves emerge grayish green in spring, turning burgundy in color with pointy deep purple spines and tinges of black.
 As an added bonus, the foliage turns a gorgeous deep purple in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 First Knight Fountain Grass is an herbaceous annual with a shapely form and gracefully arching foliage.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.